ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 The current Caveonix RiskForesight version that is installed is 5.0.
 {: note}

 A Caveonix RiskForesight license is valid for five years.
-Ordering Caveonix RiskForesight for VMware® vCenter Server instances, VMware Regulated Workloads, and Security and Compliance Readiness Bundle instances differs.
+Ordering Caveonix RiskForesight for {{site.data.keyword.vcf-auto}} instances, {{site.data.keyword.rw}}, and Security and Compliance Readiness Bundle instances differs.
 For more information, see [Licenses and fees](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations#caveonix_considerations-tech-specs-license-fee).

 ## Technical specifications for Caveonix RiskForesight
 {: #caveonix_considerations-specs}